Skip to content

 • riverside recreation and amenity (such as fishing)

-• socioeconomic benefits (such as preventing erosion and the potential loss of private and public land).
+• socioeconomic benefits (such as preventing erosion and potentially losing private and public land).

 Scope of environmental watering